The perfect partner for your international journey. We’re here to support you as you begin your new life in the UK.

 Your credit score

 If you’re moving to the UK for the first time, or moving back after living abroad, you’ll need to build your credit history.
-Even if you’ve got a strong credit history in your home country, you’ll be starting from zero in the UK.
+Even if you’ve got a strong credit history in your home country/region, you’ll be starting from zero in the UK.

 You’ll need a credit history to apply for things like a mobile phone contract and insurance.
 A strong credit score will improve your chances of borrowing through mortgages, loans and credit cards.